Skip to content

 │ Public API: │

-│ new Runtime() — multi-module runtime │
+│ new Runtime() — full lifecycle control (used by CLI) │

 │ runtime.start() / runtime.stop() │

-│ runtime.loadModule(config, connectors) │
+│ runtime.loadModule(config, connectors) — internal API │

 └───────────┬──────────────────────┬───────────────────┬──────────┘